atorsvn/neku_bot/README.md

 ## Install
 * Ensure system packages `ffmpeg` and `sox` are installed.
+* Install and run [Ollama](https://ollama.com/download) so a local model such as `llama3.2` is available (e.g. `ollama pull llama3.2`).
+* Install Kokoro voice assets by running the Kokoro pipeline once or by letting the bot download them on first use.
 * Create a `.env` file containing your Discord token, e.g. `DISCORD_TOKEN=XXXX`.
 * Populate `config/bot_config.json` with desired persona information.
 * Install the package and Python dependencies with `pip install .`.